 What Does It Mean When Fish Is Blackened?

 Blackening is a Cajun cooking technique with Creole influences that involves a signature spice rub crisping up against the surface of seafood or meat.
 The seasoning blend helps create that charred exterior while also infusing the fish (or meat) with savory flavor.
-Even though the outside gets dark and crispy, the interior stays wonderfully moist and tender.
+Even though the outside gets dark and crispy (but not burnt!), the interior stays wonderfully moist and tender.

-You don’t need much to create this crowd-pleasing dish – just the salmon fillets, the butter and some seriously satisfying flavorings.
-Check out the printable recipe card for specific quantities.
+You don’t need much to create this crowd-pleasing dish – just the salmon fillets, the butter, and some seriously satisfying flavorings.
+Check out the printable recipe card below for specific quantities and the full set of directions.

 For the Blackened Salmon